-The College and the Gilder Lehrman Institute recognize that regular attendance at all classes is an essential part of its academic purpose and clearly is the responsibility of the individual graduate student.
+The College recognizes that regular attendance at all classes is an essential part of its academic purpose and clearly is the responsibility of the individual graduate student.
 Each student is accountable for all work missed because of absences from class, and instructors are under no obligation to make special arrangements for students who are absent from classes.
 Instructors must explain their individual or departmental attendance policy during the first-class meeting and/or in their course outlines.